 Sleep apnea is one of several sleep disorders.
 It refers to repeated episodes of not breathing during sleep for at least 10 seconds (apneic episodes).
 It usually is caused by a blockage in the nose, mouth, or throat (upper airways).
 When airflow through the nose and mouth is blocked, breathing may stop for 10 seconds or longer.
 People who have sleep apnea usually snore loudly and are very tired during the day.
 It can affect children and adults.

-Narcolepsy is a sleep disorder that has distinct symptoms, including:
+Narcolepsy is a sleep disorder that has distinct symptoms.
+They include:

-Parasomnias are undesirable physical activities that occur during sleep involving skeletal muscle activity, nervous system changes, or both.
-Night terrors and sleepwalking are two types of parasomnias.
-Sleep can be hard for people who experience parasomnias.
-While "asleep," a person with parasomnia may walk, scream, rearrange furniture, eat odd foods, or pick up a weapon.
+Parasomnias are undesirable physical activities that occur during sleep.
+They involve skeletal muscle activity, nervous system changes, or both.
+Night terrors and sleepwalking are two types.
+Sleep can be hard for people who have parasomnias.
+While "asleep," the person may walk, scream, rearrange furniture, or eat things that are not normally eaten.

 Parasomnia can cause odd, distressing, and sometimes dangerous nighttime activities.
-These disorders have medically explainable causes and usually are treatable.
+These disorders sometimes have medically explainable causes.
+They may be able to be treated.